bluenviron/gortsplib/README.md

     * Pause or seek without disconnecting from the server
     * Generate RTCP receiver reports (UDP only)
     * Reorder incoming RTP packets (UDP only)
-    * Clean up non-compliant streams (remove padding, re-encode RTP packets if they are too big)
   * Publish
     * Publish streams to servers with the UDP or TCP transport protocol
     * Publish TLS-encrypted streams (TCP only)